Sasson22/K-cluster/README.md

-IOT towards machine learning
+IOT Stacks for multicore systems

+Real time data analytics

-to process and refine data at scale in real world applications of data science we are running from this stack from our standard issued CFN machines (last ultrabooks issued 1st quarter 2016) running duel boot Debian OS/Windows From the Linux side we use
+Making use of threads on Debian OS to process and refine data at scale in real world applications of data science

+from our standard issued CFN machines (last ultrabooks issued 1st quarter 2016) running duel boot Debian OS/Windows From the Deb/Linux side we use
 VM
     • Keras Py
     • Apache Spark